-Emergency Fund for Women of Color
+Emergency Fund for Students of Color

 Please note: An emergency is an unexpected, serious and urgent situation, or unanticipated event, requiring prompt action.
 Examples include treatment for an acute medical or dental condition, payment for medication, replacement of eyeglasses, and travel funds for an urgent family matter.
-The Emergency Fund is not a replacement for financial aid, and is intended to cover incidental and unexpected expenses of modest amounts.
+The emergency fund is not a replacement for financial aid, and is intended to cover incidental and unexpected expenses of modest amounts.

 Responses are expedited, but still may take a day or two.
 Students will be notified via their campus email regarding the status of their request.
-Preapproval is required and bills should be submitted to OMA for direct payment to the business or biller.
-Funds are not made available by Campus OneCard or direct deposit.
-Reimbursements are not granted.

 Expressions of gratitude can be addressed to “Whom it May Concern” and submitted to the dean of multicultural affairs at firstname.lastname@example.org.